 So what’s a business owner to do?

-There are two things that you can do as a business owner to prepare for inflation and protect your profit.
-The first thing is to monitor costs and secure your prices from suppliers, either over the short-term or long-term.
-This becomes easier to do when you’re properly tracking your supply chain KPIs.
+Two things you can do as a business owner to prepare for inflation are: 1) monitor costs and secure pricing from suppliers (either over the short-term or the long-term) and; 2) raise your prices.
+Monitoring costs becomes easier to do when you’re properly tracking your supply chain KPIs.
 The second thing is to raise your prices.